pliancy/occam/README.md

 A set of pre-made best practices have been bundled with this module.
 They include:

-1. `Find-NonDefaultAuthPolicyUsers` - Finds any users not using the organization's default authentication policy and (if any) exports the list as CSV
+1. `Find-ExplicitAuthPolicyUsers` - Finds any users not using the organization's implicit authentication policy and (if any) exports the list as CSV
 2. `Test-BasicAuthPolicies` - Checks to ensure that authentication policies block basic authentication mechanisms
 3. `Test-PopImap` - Checks for any users that have POP or IMAP enabled and exports a CSV list of them
 4. `Test-UnifiedAuditLogging` - Checks that Unified Audit Logging is enabled on the tenant